-Hults Bruk Tarnaby Hatchet
+Hults Bruk Almike Hatchet

-If you have the money, we highly recommend investing in the Hults Bruk Tarnaby.
+If you have the money, we highly recommend investing in the Hults Bruk Almike.
 This survival axe features a rich legacy of knife design extending back to 1697.
 This Swedish model features a multi-struck and tempered axe-head that holds an edge.

 This model is suitable for the most demanding tasks around the campsite.
 This model features wide cheeks for easy wood splitting.
 You get a US-sourced hickory handle for optimal shock absorption and a lanyard hole for harnessing the axe to your wrist.
 The axe comes with a leather sheath to protect the blade and prevent dulling.